taroooyan/bg-wiki/How-to-setup-build-environment-on-Mac-OS-X.md

 ## 1c) Use uploader app (Mac OS X)
 The Mac bGeigeiNano_V1.#.#_uploader.app.zip is in the [[Nano firmware master repo|https://github.com/Safecast/bGeigieNanoKit/blob/master/]], at the bottom of folder next to the current firmware hex file.
 This uploader app will retrieve all the necessary software including the fdti driver.
-Steps: download; click on downloaded self-opening zip file to unzip it; find the unzipped app file and click on it.
-(Or in still more verbose newbie instruction, as follows:
+Steps: download; click on downloaded self-opening zip file to unzip it; find the unzipped app file and click on it to load the firmware.
+After build, do the *general re-initialization for GPS Reset* as stated at top.

+Same instructions again in novice verbose mode, maybe more explicit steps:

 1. with the nano power OFF: connect the FTDI breakout board 3.3V to your nano fio pins (as described in tutorials at top); connect a short-length usb cable to the miniUSB on breakout board and to USB on your Mac;

 2. to download the uploader app:

---on Mac browse to the current executable zip file version  [[https://github.com/Safecast/bGeigieNanoKit/blob/master/bGeigeiNano_V1.3.5_uploader.app.zip]].
+--on Mac, browse to the current executable zip file version  [[https://github.com/Safecast/bGeigieNanoKit/blob/master/bGeigeiNano_V1.3.5_uploader.app.zip]].
 Click on executable file's [[view RAW btton|https://github.com/Safecast/bGeigieNanoKit/blob/master/bGeigeiNano_V1.3.5_uploader.app.zip?raw=true]] to download the app's executable self-opening zip file.

---(if in the file's parent folder, [[the Nano firmware master repo|https://github.com/Safecast/bGeigieNanoKit/blob/master/]], first need to click once on the *.uploader.app.zip file to open executable file page to see the "view RAW" button.)
+--or, if browsing in [[the Nano firmware master repo|https://github.com/Safecast/bGeigieNanoKit/blob/master/]], first need to click once on the *.uploader.app.zip file to open executable file page to see the "view RAW" (download) button.

 3. to unzip the executable self-opening .app.zip file: find the downloaded app zip file on the mac, and click on it;

-4. find and doubleclick on the unzipped "bGeigieNano_V1.#.#_uploader.app", e.g. the current version "bGeigeiNano_V1.3.4_uploader.app".
+4. find and click on the unzipped file "bGeigieNano_V1.#.#_uploader.app", e.g. the current version "bGeigeiNano_V1.3.4_uploader.app".
+The firmware will be flashed, loaded.
 The nano should soon power up with the new firmware version number displayed in the top line of splash screen "bGeigie Nano 1.#.#".
 If not, try again.

+5. **general re-initialization** for GPS Reset

 (Report on devices group.
 Edit this wiki.)

 (Stay tuned to devices group for firmware changes, up and down, e.g. 8-Jan-2014, the 1.3.5 app uses 1.3.4 hex version because of version rollback of a data format change.)